What is Genetic Counseling? A Guide for Patients in Idaho

 The Takeaway

 Genetic counseling is not just about DNA.
 It is about you, your family, and your future.
-By blending science with compassion, genetic counseling helps Idahoans live healthier, more informed lives.
+By blending science with compassion, genetic counseling helps individuals live healthier, more informed lives.

 Sources